SharePoint/sp-dev-docs/docs/general-development/how-to-create-report-editors-for-performancepoint-services-in-sharepoint.md

 ```

-    > **Note:**
+    > [!NOTE]
     > By default, users can create custom objects from PerformancePoint Dashboard Designer only.
 To enable users to create a custom object outside of Dashboard Designer, you must add a menu item that sends a  _CreateItem_ request to your editor from the content type in the repository.
 For more information, see [Editors for Custom PerformancePoint Services Objects](http://msdn.microsoft.com/library/7c5924f1-91f3-436a-9d94-2e0dc454c8cc%28Office.15%29.aspx).

 13. Define the report's endpoint, which enables the report to receive data from filters and scorecards.
 The sample report editor defines the required properties for the endpoint, as shown in the following code example.

 ```cs